 - Occasional, sharp pain during normal activities

 Overall, acceleration-deceleration injuries can be incredibly painful, bothersome, and significantly limit a person’s ability to perform daily tasks.
-Traumatic brain injury can be deadly, and can take years to recover from.
+Traumatic brain injuries can be deadly and can take years to recover from.

 Speak With an Experienced Houston Car Accident Lawyer Today

-If you think you have suffered from any of these injuries as a result of a car accident, or think that you exhibit some of these symptoms and you have been misdiagnosed, it’s important that you contact a knowledgeable car accident attorney to help you evaluate your options and get a second opinion to get you back on the right track and living your life again.
+If you think you have suffered from any of these injuries as a result of a car accident, or think that you exhibit some of these symptoms and you have been misdiagnosed, it’s important that you contact a knowledgeable car accident attorney to help you evaluate your options.
+It’s important to get a second opinion so you get back on the right track and start living your life again.

 Here at Sutliff & Stout, our team is committed to providing the best possible customer service by giving each client our full attention, respect, and time.
 Dedicated to serving those in need, our success, results, and client testimonials are testaments to our passion for justice.
 Known as one of the best personal injury lawyers in Houston, we treat our clients as people, not numbers.
 We understand that every client is different and faces challenging circumstances that require an individually-tailored approach and solution.